 Global Business EDGE Program

-The Global Business EDGE (Education for Global Executives) program is designed to integrate the various business and non-business courses by applying theory to real business problems.
+The Global Business EDGE (Education for Global Executives) program is designed to integrate the curriculum by applying theory to real business problems.
 Students will apply the principles, concepts, and skills learned in their academic studies to decisions faced by international business managers in real-time and in actual business settings.

 Companies want graduates who have experience, not just theoretical knowledge.
 The EDGE program helps students understand the growing impact of international competition and how to operate in the global marketplace.

-Students benefit from the course in at least the following ways:
+Students benefit from the course in the following ways:

 - learning how to apply theory and principles learned in the classroom